krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 -------------------------------------

+### Gini Importance (aka Mean Decrease in Impurity)
+Note that for random forests in scikit-learn,
+(i) the CART algorithm is used to build the trees, and (ii) the Gini criterion is used for splitting.
+The splitting criterion doesn't necessarily dictate the feature importance algorithm, though it obviously affects the outcome in one way or another.
+Specifically, one can use the Gini criterion for splitting, but choose not to use the Gini importance for ranking feature importances.
+(Having said that, the Gini importance itself is strictly associated with the Gini splitting criterio.
+So, e.g., if you use the `entropy` criterion in scikit learn, a similar algorithm can be used to compute the importances, but I'm not sure you would call them Gini importances at that point.)

+Here, we will talk about the Gini importance.

+The most important thing to understand is that "feature importance" is not synonymous with "Gini importance."
+That is, despite random forests in scikit-learn having a ranked list referred to as `rf.feature_importance_`, the way this list is created is but one way to assess the importances of the input features -- and not a great way either.
+There exist other algorithms to determine/estimate variable importance, such as "permutation importance" (aka "mean decrease in accuracy"), which are implemented in complementary packages to scikit-learn, such as `rfpimp`.

+> The Gini importance "is based on the principle of impurity reduction that is followed in most traditional
+> classification tree algorithms.
+However, it has been shown to be biased when predictor variables vary in their
+> number of categories or scale of measurement, because the underlying Gini gain splitting criterion is a
+> biased estimator and can be affected by multiple testing effects."
+(Source: [Conditional variable importance for random forests](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-307))

+The Classification and Regression Trees (CART) algorithm "creates a binary tree — each node has exactly two outgoing edges — finding the best numerical or categorical feature to split using an appropriate impurity criterion.
+For classification, Gini impurity or twoing criterion can be used.
+For regression, CART introduced variance reduction using least squares (mean square error)." ([source](https://medium.com/@srnghn/the-mathematics-of-decision-trees-random-forest-and-feature-importance-in-scikit-learn-and-spark-f2861df67e3))

 # Dependence on Variable Representation
 If you have
 an important categorical variable that you've dummied down into 100 binary variables, good luck showing